 - John Marshall, bus user

 This decline is not inevitable though.
 With the Bus Services Bill currently going through Parliament, there is hope that powers in the bill will help local authorities to better plan and set standards for their bus networks, improving people's access to jobs, services and education.
-Please help us to call for a strong Bus Services Bill by emailing your MP: it's easy to do using our template message.

 This year's cuts